plediii/route53-controller/README.md

 facilities to automatically add the new instance to a route53 record set.

-`route53-controller` provides scripts to set up an AWS Lambda function which will update route53 record sets.
-The user provides pairs of `ec2.describeInstances` Filters and associated `route53.changeResourceRecordSets` ResourceRecordSets.
-When the lambda function is executed, the IPs of the instances matching the filters are added to the record set.

-An alternative to `route53-controller` would be to include a script in the image or user data which will modify the record set when the new instance boots.  `route53-controller` can itself run as a standalone script (see `./bin/update.js`), however doing so requires including permissions to modify route53 record sets for the entire instance.
- By moving the record set modification to an AWS Lambda function, only this restricted piece of code requires the permission to modify record sets.
+*route53-controller* provides the service to automatically add instances to Route53 record sets.
+You provide a `resource.json` describing which instances to add to which record set, and *route53-controller* adds the appropriate IPs to your record sets.

+`route53-controller` can be run as standalone CLI script, but also provides scripts which build and install an AWS Lambda function to perform the task.

 ## Resource description: *resource.json*

-The instance filters and resource record set pairs are described by a JSON blob, referred to as *resource.json*.
+The instances and resource record sets to which to add the instances' IPs are described by a JSON format, referred to as *resource.json*.

-Note that given a `resource.json` we may immediately update our resource record sets.
-It is not necessary to upload a Lambda function.   `route53-controller` includes a command line script in `./bin/update.js` which will perform the update.
+Given a `resource.json` we may immediately update our resource record sets by using `./bin/update.js`.
+It is not necessary to upload a Lambda function.
 ```
 $ node bin/update.js --resource resource.json
 ```